gatity/camunda-csharp-client/csharp-client/docs/ExternalTaskApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ExternalTaskApi(httpClient, config, httpClientHandler);
-            var externalTaskId = externalTaskId_example;  // string | Filter by an external task's id. (optional) var externalTaskIdIn = externalTaskIdIn_example;  // string | Filter by the comma-separated list of external task ids. (optional) var topicName = topicName_example;  // string | Filter by an external task topic. (optional) var workerId = workerId_example;  // string | Filter by the id of the worker that the task was most recently locked by. (optional) var locked = true;  // bool? | Only include external tasks that are currently locked (i.e., they have a lock time and it has not expired).
+            var externalTaskId = "externalTaskId_example";  // string | Filter by an external task's id. (optional) var externalTaskIdIn = "externalTaskIdIn_example";  // string | Filter by the comma-separated list of external task ids. (optional) var topicName = "topicName_example";  // string | Filter by an external task topic. (optional) var workerId = "workerId_example";  // string | Filter by the id of the worker that the task was most recently locked by. (optional) var locked = true;  // bool? | Only include external tasks that are currently locked (i.e., they have a lock time and it has not expired).
 Value may only be `true`, as `false` matches any external task. (optional) var notLocked = true;  // bool? | Only include external tasks that are currently not locked (i.e., they have no lock or it has expired).
 Value may only be `true`, as `false` matches any external task. (optional) var withRetriesLeft = true;  // bool? | Only include external tasks that have a positive (&gt; 0) number of retries (or `null`).
 Value may only be `true`, as `false` matches any external task. (optional) var noRetriesLeft = true;  // bool? | Only include external tasks that have 0 retries.
-Value may only be `true`, as `false` matches any external task. (optional) var lockExpirationAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Restrict to external tasks that have a lock that expires after a given date.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var lockExpirationBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Restrict to external tasks that have a lock that expires before a given date.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var activityId = activityId_example;  // string | Filter by the id of the activity that an external task is created for. (optional) var activityIdIn = activityIdIn_example;  // string | Filter by the comma-separated list of ids of the activities that an external task is created for. (optional) var executionId = executionId_example;  // string | Filter by the id of the execution that an external task belongs to. (optional) var processInstanceId = processInstanceId_example;  // string | Filter by the id of the process instance that an external task belongs to. (optional) var processInstanceIdIn = processInstanceIdIn_example;  // string | Filter by a comma-separated list of process instance ids that an external task may belong to. (optional) var processDefinitionId = processDefinitionId_example;  // string | Filter by the id of the process definition that an external task belongs to. (optional) var tenantIdIn = tenantIdIn_example;  // string | Filter by a comma-separated list of tenant ids.
+Value may only be `true`, as `false` matches any external task. (optional) var lockExpirationAfter = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restrict to external tasks that have a lock that expires after a given date.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var lockExpirationBefore = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restrict to external tasks that have a lock that expires before a given date.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var activityId = "activityId_example";  // string | Filter by the id of the activity that an external task is created for. (optional) var activityIdIn = "activityIdIn_example";  // string | Filter by the comma-separated list of ids of the activities that an external task is created for. (optional) var executionId = "executionId_example";  // string | Filter by the id of the execution that an external task belongs to. (optional) var processInstanceId = "processInstanceId_example";  // string | Filter by the id of the process instance that an external task belongs to. (optional) var processInstanceIdIn = "processInstanceIdIn_example";  // string | Filter by a comma-separated list of process instance ids that an external task may belong to. (optional) var processDefinitionId = "processDefinitionId_example";  // string | Filter by the id of the process definition that an external task belongs to. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Filter by a comma-separated list of tenant ids.
 An external task must have one of the given tenant ids. (optional) var active = true;  // bool? | Only include active tasks.
 Value may only be `true`, as `false` matches any external task. (optional) var suspended = true;  // bool? | Only include suspended tasks.
-Value may only be `true`, as `false` matches any external task. (optional) var priorityHigherThanOrEquals = 789;  // long? | Only include jobs with a priority higher than or equal to the given value.
-Value must be a valid `long` value. (optional) var priorityLowerThanOrEquals = 789;  // long? | Only include jobs with a priority lower than or equal to the given value.
-Value must be a valid `long` value. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+Value may only be `true`, as `false` matches any external task. (optional) var priorityHigherThanOrEquals = 789L;  // long? | Only include jobs with a priority higher than or equal to the given value.
+Value must be a valid `long` value. (optional) var priorityLowerThanOrEquals = 789L;  // long? | Only include jobs with a priority lower than or equal to the given value.
+Value must be a valid `long` value. (optional) var sortBy = "id";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional)